Shakespeare Bulletin special issue: Eco-Shakespeare in Performance

 Divided into two sections, respectively examining monstrosity (symbiosis and ecological entanglement) and haunting (ecological memory), this collection brings together an interdisciplinary range of responses to ecological crisis.
 Collectively, these essays call for what contributor Donna Haraway calls “art-science-activisms,” or multi-disciplinary ethical practices for engaging with and surviving climate change.

 Morton, Timothy.
 Dark Ecology: For a Logic of Future Co-existence.
-Columbia UP, 2016.
+2016.

 Traces the “strange loops” from the origins of anthropogenic climate change to current manifestations of ecological grief.
 Argues that acknowledging and healing the devastation of climate change equally requires making room for playfulness and more-than-human joy.